DrOrtizBrewster/reading-notes/Reading2.md

   - dotdot - This is a reference to the parent directory.
 You can use this several times in a path to keep going up the hierarchy

  #### cd
-    -Location
+    - Location
-      -If you run this command without any arguments then it will always take you back to your home directory.
+      - If you run this command without any arguments then it will always take you back to your home directory.

  #### Files
     - Everything is a file